 |Chimera||All errors except false positives.||Low-severity warnings that you determine are false positives; explain why in a document with your review materials.|

 |ZAP||All errors except those listed in the next column.
 Once errors are fixed, provide a screenshot of the scan with your review materials, to verify the correct external endpoint is being scanned.||These issues, which you can mitigate, but you are not required to fix.
 Be sure to document any other false positives.|

 Scanners are great, but there’s no substitute for human ingenuity.
 After you’ve fixed all the security problems you know about, try to find some more!
-Stock up on black T-shirts and sugary soda, and convert your testers into hackers.
+Convert your testers into hackers.

-With your team’s security advocate, devise a plan for adversarial testing, or attacking your own product and trying to steal its data.
+With your team’s security advocate, devise a plan for adversarial testing, or attacking your own solution and trying to steal its data.
 The OWASP Testing Guide is a great resource for this.

-Give your tester-hackers a running instance of the app and let them loose with a mission to gain unauthorized access to customer or system data.
+Give your tester-hackers a running instance of the solution and let them loose with a mission to gain unauthorized access to customer or system data.
 Offer prizes for successful attacks.